Skip to content

 At the core of Dream is a library of 60+ reusable UI components built from Figma specifications, with the implementation done in React, TypeScript, MUI, and Storybook.
 Each component went through a design-and-development loop: a spec from the design team, an implementation pass, a review against real-world states and edge cases, and a final shared decision on what landed.
 I developed 30+ of the 60+ components and was part of those decisions on each one.

-Design Tokens and Theming
+Design Tokens & Theming

 Dream was built around a token architecture covering color, typography, and spacing.
 The system supported multiple themes, with distinct token sets for different product suites, each offering light and dark modes, creating a shared design language that scaled across a diverse product ecosystem.